bluemoon543/hello-world/README.md

 hi
 i found something new
-the saved changes that are made are called commits in githum. and this is one new branch i made and this is going to be commit. thankyou.
+the saved changes that are made are called commits in github. and this is one new branch i made and this is going to be commit. thankyou.

-this is my second commit.